 - Is Conversational Leadership about leading conversations?Conversational Leadership is not about leading conversations.
 It’s about using conversation to lead.

 - Is Conversational Leadership a management style?Conversational Leadership is not just a management style.
-While managers can practice it, so can anyone.
+While managers can practice it, anyone can as well.
 It goes well beyond participatory or conversational management approaches.

 - Is Conversational Leadership only for managers?Conversational Leadership is not only for managers.
 It’s a practice.
 Anyone with influence is a leader.
 And we all have influence, to varying degrees.
 Each of us can take responsibility and lead in areas we care about, with or without formal authority.